samkho/acme-v2-client/README.md

 Scripts are not necessary but may be helpful:
 * clean.sh - removes files from previous run
-* hzones.sh - helps with knowing your zone id, which is needed by optrun.sh and acme4hdns.php.
-You'll need to set a variable in this file.
 * **optrun.sh** - "optional runner script" that creates input files, runs main php code, and uploads files to server.
 You'll need to set some variables in this file.